NAME

 $kx->primitive('x25519blake2b');

 Gets or sets the primitive used for all operations by this object.
-Note this can be default
+It must be one of the primitives listed in "PRIMITIVES", including default.

 METHODS